abdul1433/Active-Directory/README.md

 Enter the username as mydomain.com\labuser and use the password as before you used to login to DC-1 VM

-Once you login to the DC-1 VM go to Server Manager --> Tools --> Active Directory Users and Computers --> mydomain.com
+Once logged in go to Server Manager --> Tools --> Active Directory Users and Computers --> mydomain.com

-In the Active Directory Users and Computers create to Organizational Units
+In the Active Directory Users and Computers create two Organizational Units

 1. _EMPLOYEES
 2. _ADMINS

 In the _ADMINS section create a new user named as "Jessica Doe" and create credentials for Jessica Doe

-Username- Jessica_admin
+-Username- Jessica_admin

-Password- ********
+-Password- ********

-Make Jessica Doe an administrator by going to properties and making her a member of domain admin group
+Make Jessica Doe an administrator by going to properties and making her a member of Domain Admin group

+Logg of DC-1 and then log back in as Jessica Doe

+Once logged in, go to start --> system --> Rename this Pc (Advnaced)